Ahmedwagdymohy/Embedded_Linux_Guide/2-Embedded_linux_module/2-Bootloader Customization/Readme.md

         make -j8 -s
         # Thiswillgenerate a u-boot binfile.
         ```
-**Now we are done with the bootloader we will take this binfile and it on the Raspi4 board , and the next step is to create A kernel and we will make the bootloader boot it**
+**Now we are done with the bootloader we will take this bin file and it on the Raspi4 board , and the next step is to create A kernel and we will make the bootloader boot it**